Careers Education, Information, Advice and Guidance (CEIAG)

 Year 9

-Students cover employability through the PSHE programme and will attend an employer-led presentation.
-Students explore their own skills and interests using Unifrog and are encouraged to find out about what is involved in a range of employment areas.
+Students explore their own skills and interests using the Unifrog system and are encouraged to find out about what is involved in a range of employment areas.
 Students are guided through the GCSE options process and are encouraged to explore their own learning styles and how these relate to the options available to them.
-They also look at the importance of Labour Market Information (LMI).The Year 9 Options Evening is supported by the Careers Leader.
+The Year 9 Options Evening is supported by the Careers Leader.
 In the Summer Term year 9 students have the opportunity to experience the world of work by accompanying a family member or friend on ‘Go to Work Day.
 Prior to the day they receive guidance on workplace behaviour and afterwards they reflect on their experience and what they have learnt.

 Year 10